 First, let’s focus on ceramic tile.
 The American National Standards Institute (ANSI) together with the American Society of Testing and Materials (ASTM) establish guidelines and minimum performance levels for the manufacture of ceramic tile here in the United States.
 These standards can be helpful in choosing the right tile for our projects.
 The characteristics these guidelines establish are found under ANSI 137.1 (1988) and include:

-Where there is an ASTM number after the characteristic, that number represents the actual test involved.
+Note: Where there is an ASTM number after the characteristic, that number represents the actual test involved.

 SHAPES AND DIMENSIONS

 Establishes the type of tile manufactured.
 For example: Ceramic Mosaic Tile, Quarry Tile, Paver Tile, Glazed Wall Tile, Glazed Ceramic Mosaic Tile, Glazed Quarry Tile, and Glazed Paver Tile.
 ANSI 137.1 (1988) also establishes standard trim sizes and shapes called an alphanumeric system.
 In this system a trim piece designated S4269 is a 2″ X 6″ surface bullnose regardless of who manufactured it.